CO2 FREE (Realization of a Carbon-neutral Society)

 Nagoya Works 1: 750-kW power generation facility

-Seishin Works: 728-kW power generation facility
+Seishin Works: 1,444-kW power generation facility

 Systematic Investment in Energy-Saving Equipment

 As a measure to promote energy-saving activities, in 2022, the Company introduced an initiative to set reference values for the CO2 reduction efficiency of energy-saving investment projects as criteria for determining the investment in such projects and to increase the equipment budget allocation for projects in which the reduction efficiency meets the criteria.
 Through this initiative, the Company will continue to reduce its CO2 emissions by advancing its investments in equipment with a focus on projects with a high CO2 reduction efficiency.
 Such equipment investment projects include upgrading production equipment, switching air conditioning systems to those that run on electricity, and changing to LED lighting.
+In addition, in accordance with the Act on Rationalization of Energy Use and Shift to Non-fossil Energy, Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors aim to reduce unit energy consumption by an average of 1% per year.

 Internal Carbon Pricing

-The outline of the program is to charge a carbon surcharge for the emissions of Scope 1 and 2 of the previous fiscal year by Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors by calculating the surcharges of each company using a CO2 unit price.
-The aim is to make concentrated investments in carbon neutrality efforts based on the funds generated from internal surcharges of the internal carbon pricing program.
+To promote investment in carbon neutrality efforts such as the introduction of future hydrogen equipment and renewable energy and to change behavior within the Company, since fiscal 2022, the Company has introduced internal carbon pricing.
+Specifically, a carbon surcharge will be imposed in an amount calculated by multiplying the Scope 1 and 2 emissions of Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors in the previous fiscal year by a CO2 unit price (2000 yen/t-CO2).
+The aim is to make concentrated investments in carbon neutrality efforts based on the funds generated from surcharges of the internal carbon pricing program.

 Reducing CO2 Emissions through Product-Based Contributions